How to Teach a Dog to Stay

 8. Repeat from 1, raising your arms instead of your legs

-If the dog gets up at any point go back a step or two.
+If your dog gets up at any point go back a step or two.
 When he is comfortable sitting still while you lift up either leg or raise either arm with a treat after each movement, start to omit some of the treats.
-Lift one leg then the other then treat.
-And so on.
-I’m sure you get the principle now.
+Lift one leg then the other, then treat.

-Keep practicing until you are satisfied your dog has no intention of moving, no matter how strangely you behave.
-Now you are ready to begin stepping away from and around, your dog.
+Keep practicing until you are satisfied your dog has no intention of moving, no matter how you behave.

 Exercise 10 – stay while I step away

-Instead I am going to give you some goals to help you break this down into easy stages for your dog.
-Each time you return to the dog feed and release him.
-Here are your goals.
-With your dog sitting in front of you.
+Here are some goals to help you break this down into easy stages for your dog.
+Each time you return to your dog feed and release him.

 Some Indoor Stay Goals